 Annie Clark perfects balancing act on majestic fourth

-Delighted that guitar bands are out of favour and promoting the Swiss family Robinson method of album-making, Yannis Philippakis of Foals would quite like to start a family, but might end up "smashing the place up".
+Delighted that guitar bands are out of favour and promoting the Swiss family Robinson method of album-making, Yannis Philippakis of Foals would quite like to start a family, but it might result in him "smashing the place up".

 Will the Gabriel Byrne-led Quirke, based on John Banville’s Benjamin Black thrillers, usher in The Era of Celtic Noir?
 Nick Dunning, playing the part of Byrne’s guarded brother-in-law, says the ingredients are all there...

 Breaking out the vocoder, old friends Lar Kaye and Conor Adams are now delivering interstellar electro-pop as TVVINS.
-DON’T: expect a Adebisi Shank/The Cast Of Cheers mash-up, DO: look for the Cher influences.
+DON’T: expect an Adebisi Shank/The Cast Of Cheers mash-up, DO: look for the Cher influences.